 Article 5: Data Protection

-AirHelp will only use the personal data provided by the Client for the purpose pursuing the Claim in accordance with the Agreement and with respect of all applicable privacy and data protection laws.
-The Client provides AirHelp with personal data under the Personal Data Protection Act or other data protection laws that may be applicable, with the explicit permission to process the personal data given and for the use thereof in the context of the Agreement.
+5.2 The Client provides AirHelp with personal data under the General Data Protection Regulation or other data protection laws that may be applicable, with the explicit permission to process the personal data given and for the use thereof in the context of the Agreement.
 AirHelp will only transfer the personal data to third parties under the conditions as listed below:

 i) if the Client has given consent;